 Jeremy’s first book, The Greater East Asia Co-Prosperity Sphere: When Total Empire Met Total War examines Japan’s ambitious wartime attempt to create a new order in East Asia.
 This book argues that, from 1940 to 1945, the Greater East Asia Co-Prosperity Sphere epitomized two concurrent wars for Asia’s future: the first war was for a new type of empire in Asia, and the second was a political war, waged by nationalist elites in the colonial capitals of Rangoon and Manila.
 It tells the story of these two Asia-Pacific Wars by narrating two connected stories.
 First, it explores Japanese visions for empire and international order, and show how they were shaped, reshaped, and refined by the changing geopolitical situation in Asia.
 Second, this book reveals that Filipino and Burmese elites engaged in state-building efforts within the Co-Prosperity Sphere, and in the process attempted to use the Japanese Empire for anti-colonial ends.
 This book not only reveals the desires of Japan as an imperial and colonial power; it also depicts the ways in which the subdued colonies of Burma and the Philippines jockeyed for agency and a say in the future of the region.

 The Greater East Asia Co-Prosperity Sphere will be published by Cornell University Press in April 2019.

-Jeremy also maintains a strong interest in the history of US-Japan relations and contemporary Japanese politics and foreign policy.
+Jeremy also maintains a strong interest in transnational history, East and Southeast Asian diplomatic history, history of US-Japan relations and contemporary Japanese politics and foreign policy.